 Rich stopped on the side of the road to pick me some of these flowers which were growing wild everywhere, during our road trip this past week.
 I love them and plan to find some more that we can plant and grow in our own yard.

 We headed up to the Upper Peninsula of Michigan to visit my parents for the holiday.

-There was plenty of blood, sweat and tears to go around, literally, as we made the most of the few days we had to be there to help them get ready for the big 8 hour move back down state to be closer to the family in just a few short weeks.
+There was plenty of blood, sweat, and tears to go around, literally, as we made the most of the few days we had to be there to help them get ready for the big 8 hours to move back downstate to be closer to the family in just a few short weeks.

 We started by meeting up with my parents and Kalene’s family to watch the fireworks here.

 Unfortunately, the only picture I got was this one before my battery died on my phone.

 The bonus to having your phone run out of battery is that you get the opportunity to really enjoy the moment without any distractions.
 It was a great time.